Al Lipscomb: Honors

 The Texas Peace Officers Association, a black police officer organization, named Lipscomb "Man of the Year" in 1980.
 D Magazine listed him as one of "50 People Who Made Dallas" in a 1991 feature, calling him "the Jackie Robinson of Dallas city government."
 Lipscomb was "capable of passionate argument, unintentionally comic rhetoric and honeyed homilies from the Bible, but few doubt his commitment to social justice," the magazine wrote.

 Lipscomb also received honors from the Texas Legislative Black Caucus, Martin Luther King Jr. Community Center and a civil rights center.
 In 2015, the city of Dallas renamed part of Grand Avenue to Al Lipscomb Way.
 The State Fair Classic annual football game was named after him from 1990 until 2000.

 Death and legacy

 After battling diabetes and other health problems, Lipscomb died in 2011 at the age of 86.
 Longtime friend Eddie Sewell called him his hero.
 "He was my Malcolm X. He was my Nelson Mandela.
 He was my Martin Luther King."
 Fellow council member Diane Ragsdale noted that he "was one of the strong warriors and soldiers early on, and sometimes he was out there by himself….
 You must have people like Al Lipscomb to push people forward."

-His wife, Lovie, passed away in 2017.
+His wife, Lovie, died in 2017.